 How can we start the conversation?

 This is all part of a "welcome sequence".
-A simple welcome sequence starts with a quickly delivered email that thanks them for signing up, tells them a little bit more about you and what they can expect in the emails, and asks for social media following too.
+A simple welcome sequence starts with a quickly delivered email that thanks them for signing up, tells them a little bit more about you and what they can expect in the emails, and asks them to connect with you on social media too.
 Follow that up over the next few days with emails explaining more about your products.
 Once your welcome sequence is complete they will then get your regular broadcast emails encouraging them to purchase.

 How do you get more browsers to buy?

-Not all visitors are equal, but if you try these marketing methods to convert specific types of visitor you'll quickly increase your sales from existing visitors.
+Not all visitors are equal, but if you try these marketing methods to target specific types of visitor you'll quickly increase your sales.